La Réunion – green oasis in the Indian Ocean

 Number of Participants: Individual

-On this 12-day accommodated self-drive tour you will travel to the beautiful island of La Réunion.
-Outshone by the far more famous island Mauritius, the French-governed La Réunion is situated on a part of earth which until now has been spared a massive influx of tourists.
-With an area of just about 2510 km², the island is ideal for holiday-makers who don’t want to spend too much time in a car while on tour, but nevertheless want to explore every corner of the island.
-Because of its volcanic history, La Réunion is very fertile and mountainous, which is why it mainly attracts hiking enthusiasts, cyclists and nature lovers.
-Because of the affiliation to France, EU-citizens don’t require a visa.
-Furthermore the road conditions and the infrastructure on the island are excellent.
+On this 12-day accommodated self drive tour you will discover the beautiful island of La Réunion.
+Often outshone by its far more famous sister Mauritius, the French overseas department La Réunion has been spared the massive influx of tourists and remains relatively untouched.
+With an area of just about 2510 square kilometres, the island is ideal for holiday-makers who do not want to spend too much time in a car while on tour, but nevertheless want to explore every corner of the island.
+La Réunion is very fertile and mountainous due to the volcanic history, which is why it attracts hiking enthusiast, cyclist and nature lovers.
+Because of the affiliation to France, EU-citizens don’t require a visa and the roads and the infrastructure on the island are excellent.

 Day 1-4; La Réunion